-- Pre-freeze and post-thaw scripts.
-You can use pre-freeze and post-thaw scripts to quiesce VMs running applications that do not support Microsoft VSS.
+- Pre-freeze and post-thaw scripts — to run pre-freeze and post-thaw scripts to quiesce VMs running applications that do not support Microsoft VSS.

-- VM guest file system indexing.
 You can set up the backup job to create a catalog of files and folders on the VM guest OS.
-The catalog lets you search for VM guest OS files and 1-click restore in Veeam Backup Enterprise Manager.
+The catalog lets you search for VM guest OS files and perform 1-click restore in Veeam Backup Enterprise Manager.

-VM guest file system indexing is optional.
-If you do not enable this option in the backup job settings, you will still be able to perform 1-click restore from the backup created with such backup job.
+If you do not enable this option in the backup job settings, you will still be able to perform 1-click restore from backups created with the backup job.
 For more information, see the Preparing for File Browsing and Searching section in the Enterprise Manager User Guide.

 Consider the following requirements and limitations for guest processing: